heroku/heroku-cli-oauth/README.md

 #### Revoking

-Any authorization on your account can be revoked any time:
+Any authorization on your account can be revoked at any time:

 ``` bash
 $ heroku authorizations:revoke authorization15@heroku.com